muratk3n/thirdwave/en/README.md

 ---

-Code 154 is "mobilization or increase of armed forces"
+It's possible GDELT missed something of course, it is an automated algo

 ---

-Flip the actors u can see the build-up (code 154) both ways

----

 Code

+Flip the actors u can see the build-up (code 154) both ways.

+Code 154 is "mobilization or increase of armed forces"

 ```python
 import pandas as pd, zipfile